Drawcris/Drawcris/README.md

 ## Hi there 👋
+🎓 Education: Graduated with a BSc in Computer Science.
+I am currently pursuing a Master's degree in Computer Science.
 💻 I specialize in **Python, Django .NET**, but I also enjoy working with **JavaScript** and **React**.
 🚀 I develop modern web applications using **Django, .NET Web API** and build interactive user interfaces with **React**.